joaquintides/boost_epoch/README.md

 Epochs unify these mechanisms under the common `BOOST_ASSUME_CXX` macro.

+**What happens if my Boost library is blocked because a new C++ standard has subsumed it?**

+In principle, your library won't progress into the new epoch (and thus will be discouraged as an internal dependency).
+Other than that, users can stll enjoy it.

+**But my lib is better/has more functionality than the C++ replacement**

+This is controversial.
+In some cases (maybe with **Boost.Regex**), the library will be "allowed" to progress.
+For the rest, a better approach would be to launch a new **Boost.X2** libray and let the original **Boost.X** serve its ancillary role for older epochs.
+This is for instance the approach followed by **Boost.Variant2**.

+All said, some libraries won't be allowed to progress and this is good, as one of the main goals of epochs is to reduce internal dependencies when the C++ standard library/laguage can be resorted to.
+Think about it this way: if you were writing  a **new** candidate Boost library with C++11 as its baseline, would you strive to use `std` components rather than their Boost counterparts, no matter how good the latter are?
+I would say you would.

 **How does this compare to other initiatives proposing dropping C++03 suport?**

 The most articulatd proposal in this area in Boost is